-The following week, Mandy informed me that she had met the man of her dreams.
+Mandy informed me one day that she had met the man of her dreams.
 I told her that she had met Sirius years ago, but surprisingly it was not Sirius to whom she was referring.
 She wouldn’t tell me who it was, because she said she’d had enough of my teasing her about Sirius and she wasn’t going to let Charlotte and me tease her about her new flame.

 It didn’t take long to discover who the man of Mandy’s dreams was.
 Throughout Charms the afternoon following Mandy’s revelations, when we were supposed to be turning vinegar into wine, Mandy was batting her eyelashes and smiling coyly at the oblivious Hufflepuff Francis Madley.
 It was rather funny for a while, but then I became embarrassed for her and helpfully hit her over the head with the thick book Quintessence: A Quest.

 Mandy came to her senses and turned back to the glass flask of vinegar on the desk in front of her.

 “Try making it a bit more obvious that you like him,” suggested Charlotte.
 “In addition to fluttering your eyelashes, I would advise drooling, maybe walk over and tell him you want to have his children—”